BioplatformsAustralia/ckanext-oidc-pkce-bpa/README.md

 # ckanext-oidc-pkce-bpa

-BPA extended OIDC plugin for integration with Auth0.
+BPA flavored OIDC CKAN plugin, used for integration with Auth0, based on the [ckanex-oidc-pkce](https://github.com/DataShades/ckanext-oidc-pkce).

 ## Requirements